 Whether on a holiday or business trip - a flight to the USA is not an everyday matter for most travelers.
 However, especially when traveling to the USA, there are sensitive entry and import regulations that should be adhered to in order to avoid difficulties at the airport.

-The United States has lifted the general COVID-19 testing requirement for foreign travelers as of June 12th, 2022.
-However, the general vaccination requirement remains in effect.
+The United States has lifted both the general COVID-19 testing requirement and the vaccination requirement for travelers from abroad.

 Learn more about the current regulations in our article USA travel and Corona.